NuNetwork/nunetwork.github.io/_pages/api.md

 ## Command line

-The `--unit=<unit>` flag is provied as a command line convenience.
+The `--unit=<unit>` flag is provided as a command line convenience.
 For example to get a new NuBits address from the daemon you would run `./nud --unit=B getnewaddress` as `./nud getnewaddress` would return a NuShares address by default.

 ## Nu Network Ports